itechf-s/fincz-blog/content/en/posts/itechf-interview-prep.md

 **Introduction (5 minutes)**

 * **Welcome and Context:** Hi everyone, thanks for joining!
 Today, I'm here to share some insights and tips to help you for your upcomming interviews with Itechf they are mostly using Java, Spring Boot, and PostgreSQL I recently interviewed and now working for itechf.

+* First Question as usual you may be asked to give your introduction.
+After that, they will ask you about the previous project, your role and responsibilities in it, and what work you have done.

+They can ask some questions about the work you have done in the previous project and whatever you will explain.
+And will put up questions one after the other from the same.

 * **Brief Overview:** "Let's start with a quick introduction to most common technologies they are using.
 * Java is a versatile object-oriented programming language.
 * Spring Boot is a framework that simplifies Spring development, allowing us to create production-grade applications quickly.